-Chocolate Chip Shortbread - melt-in-the-mouth shortbread cookies with chocolate chips for a decadent twist on an old classic.
+Chocolate Chip Shortbread - traditional Scottish shortbread with chocolate chunks for a tasty twist on an old classic.

 Reader Review: